There are several grounds why a Florida court may decide not to probate a will:

 One common ground for denying probate is called “undue influence.”
 In short, beneficiaries who have been cut out of a will or have been chosen to receive less than that what they would normally get sometimes argue that the decedent wouldn’t have made that change unless someone in a position of trust used pressure to get them to change the normal distribution.

-Beneficiaries and others can also challenge trust agreements and other legal documents on the basis of undue influence.
+Beneficiaries and others can also challenge trust agreements and other legal documents based on undue influence.

 General requirements to prove undue influence